MountainLogic/GnuRadio-Wireshark-Example/README.md

 This lacks an install, but once you have RFtap and other need dependencies installed all you really need is the .GRC file.
 GR should build all the python from just the .GRC.
 See https://rftap.github.io/ for installing RFtap and https://github.com/bastibl/gr-ieee802-15-4 for the needed 15.4 stack tools (thanks for the great work Bastian).

 It works amazingly well for such a simple implimentation.
-Using a basic dipole I have to crank up the rf/if gain and turn down the BB gain, but once you get it dialed in the packets com in like magic.
+Using a basic dipole I have to crank up the rf/if gain and turn down the BB gain, but once you get it dialed in the packets come in like magic.
 In Wireshark it is easy to add a packet dissector to parse the payload data or use the built-in ZigBee example.
 I have this working on a Mac/OSX.
 My next step will be to move this to the Lime/GnuRadio driver.

 In wireshark udp setup use rftap (lower case) Listen udp:port must match GNU rfTAP, but sometimes (under OSX at least) Wireshark leaves the socket open when it crashes and you have to either reboot or move to another socket number in BOTH gnu and shark.
 Wireshark seems to sometimes fails to close a socket (??) when closing the program so you have to inc the socket number in both GnuRadio and Wireshark or reboot to free up the socket number - may not be an issue under different non-OSX - YMMV.